MoOx/moox/content/blog/farewell-css.md

 ## What's next for me?

-I work with the React ecosystem this days and I am already happy with [React Native StyleSheet](http://facebook.github.io/react-native/docs/stylesheet.html) API (that works on [the web](https://github.com/necolas/react-native-web) too).
+I work with the React ecosystem these days and I am already happy with [React Native StyleSheet](http://facebook.github.io/react-native/docs/stylesheet.html) API (that works on [the web](https://github.com/necolas/react-native-web) too).